galaxyproject/total-perspective-vortex/docs/topics/tpv_by_example.rst

 Here, we define one tool and its resource requirements, the destinations available, and the total resources available at each destination (optional).
 The tools are matched by tool id, and can be a regular expression.
 Note how resource requirements can also be computed as python expressions.
-If resource requirements are defined at the destination, vortex will check whether the job will fit.
+If resource requirements are defined at the destination, TPV will check whether the job will fit.
 For example, hisat2 will not schedule on `general_pulsar_1` as it has insufficient cores.
 If resource requirements are omitted in the tool or destination, it is considered a match.

 Default inheritance